 1. Photo Essay: On the Ground in Israel and GazaTwo photographers spent the beginning of August chronicling the latest outbreak of violence for New York Times Magazine.
 The images tell the story of war.2.
 WATCH: Jon Stewart Speaking Truth About Race"Do you not understand that life in this country is inherently different for white people and black people? … Race is there and it is a constant.
 You're tired of hearing about it?
 Imagine how ****ing exhausting it is living it."3.
 The Lie"This spiritual lie has shaped our public life since the founding of our nation.
 We have yet to face it down, name it, and repent."
 Sojourners' Lisa Sharon Harper writes a guest column for Ed Stetzer's new series: "It's Time to Listen," which lifts up the voices of African-American evangelicals in light of the Michael Brown tragedy.
 4. MAP: Where Do the World Religions Live?
 Pew Research Center maps where the followers of major religions live.
 Fact: 1 country is home to 62 percent of unaffiliated people (and contains 19 percent of the world's total population).
 Guess that country.5.
 That Time We Walked Out of a Church Service"When I walked out of the church, I made a choice.
 I chose light over darkness.
 I chose truth over lies.
 I chose to honor my identity as beloved Kingdom woman over lukewarm, American believer."6.
 WATCH: Kirk Cameron's Christian Nation Doesn't ExistWatch the trailer to Kirk Cameron's latest film in which he apparently fill-on saves Christmas from those heathens bearing tidings of "Happy Holidays."
 Yes, it's a real thing.7.
 MAP: How ISIS Spread Through Syria and IraqWhile the spread of ISIS seemed to surprise many in America, "the victories achieved in the past few weeks were built on months of maneuvering along the Tigris and Euphrates Rivers, which define a region known as the cradle of civilization."
 The map visualizes that maneuvering.
 8. When the Holy Spirit Is Our Midwife"… we are enlarged in the waiting; in every agonizing moment of waiting for the promise to be delivered, we are being expanded and transformed.
 And so we yell and fight through the pain because the Spirit in us, She’s also a warrior and She’s making us fierce, She’s making us brave."9.
 Everyday Sexism in 9 Illustrations"A new book from Taschen titled Man Meets Woman, features simple green and pink pictograms by Beijing-born, Berlin-based designer Yang Liu that examine modern gender roles.
 The 38-year-old uses minimalist imagery to illustrate a complex culture of gender stereotyping."10.
 Treaty-ish: Obama's Proposed Climate Change Agreement Would Be Good for the Planet"It may turn out that President Obama has simply outmaneuvered Republicans in Congress by entering an agreement that lacks the power of a treaty, but causes other countries to change their behavior—resulting in new forms of international cooperation that subsequent presidents and even Congresses will respect."

-Posted by God's Politics Editor 12 weeks 3 days ago
+Posted by the Web Editors 22 weeks 4 days ago

 Today, August 26, is Women's Equality Day.
 The date was selected to commemorate the 1920 passage of the 19th Amendment to the Constitution, granting women the right to vote.
 In honor of such a day as this, we decided it’d be fitting to highlight the voices of women by sharing our top five posts (by number of page views) authored by women from the past year.
 A New Normal: Ten Things I've Learned About Trauma, by Catherine Woodiwiss (Sojourners Associate Web Editor)Not As Helpless As We Think: 3 Ways to Stand In Solidarity With Ferguson, by Rachel Held EvansHow Not to Raise a Daughter, by Sandi Villarreal (Sojourners Web Editor and Chief Digital Officer)World Vision Reverses Decision on Same-Sex Marriage, Calls It 'A Mistake,' by Sarah Pulliam BaileyHow I Kissed Evangelizing Goodbye, by Cindy BrandtAnd while we’ve come a long way over the past 94 years, we also recognize there is still much to be done.
 So stay tuned to our Women and Girls Leading through Faith and Justice Initiative.
 We hope to have some exciting updates to share soon (including a new hire — you can still apply for our Women and Girls Campaign Associate position here)!

-Posted by God's Politics Editor 13 weeks 4 days ago
+Posted by the Web Editors 23 weeks 6 days ago

 Editor's Note: Violence, anger, and confusion continues in Ferguson, Mo.
 Former Sojourners intern and current Digital and Creative Director for PICO Heather Wilson is reporting from the scene and shared her eyewitness account with Sojourners and others late Sunday night.
 We share it here as an important perspective in the ongoing unrest and confusion.
 Please keep the safety and wellbeing of all people in Ferguson in your prayers."Captain Johnson and the police force in Ferguson IS LYING, AND I AM BEARING WITNESS.Two hours before curfew, I was photographing at the front of a peaceful march of all generations, calling for justice and peace in Ferguson.
 It was controlled and respectful—when someone stepped out the traffic lane they were marching in, they were directed back.Without provocation, armored cars rolled up on us...yelled unintelligibly for 60 seconds and launched tear gas at us without warning.
 Women...children...even a woman in a wheelchair.Captain Johnson is saying that bottles and Molotov cocktails were thrown at the front line.
 TONIGHT I CAN TESTIFY THAT THIS IS UNTRUE."